tntly/pika-popgen/README.md

-# Studying Local Adaptations in American Pikas: Variant Calling and Population Genetics  Analyses
+# Studying Local Adaptations in American Pikas: Variant Calling and Population Genomics Analyses

 > Author: Tien Ly
-> Updated: October 2024
+> Updated: January 2025

 ## 🚧 Under Construction 🚧

 This repository includes scripts and analyses for investigating local adaptations in American pikas as part of my MS Bioinformatics thesis project at San Jose State University.
-The project is structured into two main components: variant calling and population genetics analyses.
+The project is structured into two main components: variant calling and population genomics analyses.

 ## Project Overview